foss-cafe/spinnaker-v2-example/README.md

 # spin-helm-demo

-This is the sample repository for the post [Deploying Helm Charts with Armory Spinnaker](https://kb.armory.io/kubernetes/using-spinnaker-and-helm/).
 If you're planning on using Helm charts with Spinnaker, these resources should serve as a good way to get started.

 ## What's included?